Cash flow: Business' financials

-The sum of the three components above will be the total cash flow of a company.
+The aggregate of these three sections provides the total cash flow of the company.

 Examples

-The net cash flow only provides a limited amount of information.
-Compare, for instance, the cash flows over three years of two companies:
+The net cash flow provides insight into a company's liquidity but may not fully represent its financial health.
+For instance, consider the cash flows over three years of two companies:

-Company B has a higher yearly cash flow.
-However, Company A is actually earning more cash by its core activities and has already spent 45M in long term investments, of which the revenues will only show up after three years.
+While Company B shows higher net cash flow, Company A is generating more cash from its core operations and is investing significantly in long-term assets, which may yield returns in the future.